OHiddema/JS_OOP/README.md

 - Create an object constructor.
 - Create two instances.
 - Output property and method of each object to the console.

+Step 2:
+- Expand the constructor.
+- Do additional exercises.
+  - Change output, depending on gender.
+  - Handling interests array of any length correctly.